 All appropriately qualified candidates will be given equal consideration during the selection process.
 Plymouth University does not tolerate discrimination on the grounds of gender, ethnicity, colour, disability, religion, nationality, age, sexual orientation or any other irrelevant distinction.

 - A minimum of 280 tariff points including 100 in a single qualification relevant to the subject specialism pathway.

-- Access course entries require '45 credits, with 30 at Distinction and / or Merit and 15 credits relevant to the subject specialism pathway'.
+- Access course entries require '45 level three credits, with 30 at Distinction or Merit and 15 level three credits relevant to the subject specialism pathway'.

 Common qualifications include:

 A levels; BTEC National Diplomas; CACHE courses; Access Courses; Scottish and Irish Highers; Music practical qualifications; Cambridge Pre-U; Diploma in Foundation Studies; International Baccalaureate (IB) Diploma; OCR Nationals; Welsh Baccalaureate.